Lightning-AI/pytorch-lightning/.github/CONTRIBUTING.md

 unzip -o checkpoints.zip
 ```

-Note: These checkpoints are generated to set baselines for maintaining back compatibility with legacy versions of Pytorch Lightning, Details of checkpoints for back-compatibility can be found [here](https://github.com/PyTorchLightning/pytorch-lightning/blob/master/legacy/README.md).
+Note: These checkpoints are generated to set baselines for maintaining back-compatibility with legacy versions of Pytorch Lightning.
+Details of checkpoints for back-compatibility can be found [here](https://github.com/PyTorchLightning/pytorch-lightning/blob/master/legacy/README.md).

 You can run the full test-case in your terminal via this make script: